 There are many aspects to learning music and becoming an accomplished player.
 From becoming familiar with the instrument you have chosen, to mastering the sounds it can make, and everything in between.
 With this learning we adopt mannerisms of use, that help us initially adapt to playing our chosen instrument.
 In this process of learning, we may learn about the best ergonomic placement for our bodies in relation to our instrument.
 Marvelous, because it helps us to take care of ourselves.

 So how can Alexander work help?
 The Alexander work is concerned predominately with learning a set of skills that help us to recognize the relationship we have with our self and how we interact with the world around us.
 As a teacher I may start your learning process by asking you to stand in front of the chair and then work with you to stand and sit.
-When you develop the ability to recognize how you are working with an object that you use daily throughout your day and make changes as needed, it is an easy transition to working with more complex skills like playing an instrument.
+When you develop the ability to recognize how you are working with an object, that you use daily, throughout your day and also learn how to make changes as needed, it is an easy transition to work with more complex skills like playing an instrument.

 The chair is a really great tool for invoking unconscious habits we have collected over the years.
 The action of sitting or standing is something very familiar to us.
-We have become so adept at sitting and standing that its benal routine eventually means we “don’t have to pay attention” while we make this action.
-So much so that even the mention or thought of a chair starts an unconscious chain reaction that is barely perceptible to us, between the mind and body.
+We have become so adept at sitting and standing that its banal routine eventually means we “don’t have to pay attention”.
+So much so that even the mention or thought of a chair starts an unconscious chain reaction.
 The body begins to implement a sitting or standing response.
 Cool right?
 We really don’t have to get caught up with “insignificant tasks”.

 It could be cool but the bit where we don’t pay attention, is the bit where we get stuck.
 This is the bit where Alexander work excels.